 There is another important factor to a dashboard’s success, besides avoiding “data puke.”
 It is as simple as choosing the right type of dashboard.

-In this data-driven world, there are many dashboard types that are changing the way a successful business intelligence strategy is conducted.
+As mentioned, the purpose of a dashboard is to drive action.
+In this data-driven world, many dashboard types are changing the way a successful business intelligence strategy is conducted.
 That means that although you can have a healthy approach to your business development, if you don’t communicate the right sets of data to the right people in your company, the long-term success can be jeopardized and costly.
 This is why choosing the right type of dashboard can bring lasting and cost-effective results.

 Analytical dashboards help organizations establish targets based on insights into historical data.
 They are often complex: utilizing complex models and what-if statements.
 Analytical dashboard’s ownership usually falls on business analysts/experts.